jkmoua/CppNotes/Topics/Section8-9:Classes.md

     char model;
 };

-//In our functions, we can create variables of type Automobile to use. int main()
+//In the rest of our program, we can now create variables of type Automobile to use. int main()
 {
     //We define variables of type Autombile.